 Embrace Guatemala’s business etiquette

-In other words, the hierarchy in Guatemala has great importance.
+Hierarchy in Guatemala has great importance.
 Not understanding this could lead to negative consequences.
-To avoid this, it is essential to keep the cultural power distance in the country.
+To avoid this, it is essential to remain formal and use honorifics wherever possible.

-In some Western countries, expressing opinions and contradicting decisions stands for independence, courage, and initiative.
+In some Western countries, expressing opinions and contradicting decisions shows independence, courage, and initiative.
 However, this behavior in Guatemala could be seen as rude and disrespectful.

 High context communication in Guatemala